Hackerl/asyncio/doc/overview.md

 ```

 The above example demonstrates a simple `TCP` server.
 In the `serve` sub-task, it continuously calls `accept` to receive new connections, and then starts a `handle` task to process the connection.
 After starting `handle`, we do not wait for it because we need to continuously call `accept` and cannot block on it.
-Therefore, we will not know if the `handle` task returns an error, so we bind a callback function to the task’s `future` to print any errors.
+Therefore, we will not know if the `handle` task returns an error, so we bind a callback function to the task's `future` to print any errors.

 When the terminal presses `ctrl + c`, the sub-task listening for signals in `race` will complete, at which point `race` will return successfully and cancel the `serve` sub-task.
 The program will exit and return from the main function.
 While it seems perfect, the downside is that when the main function exits, there may still be N `handle` tasks running.
 In most cases, this is not an issue, but if `handle` uses some resource that the program destroys during exit, it could lead to unexpected errors.